Welcome back, my wonderful readers!

 The only thing she did know for sure was the pain she felt for the beautiful walnut tree, the wondrous structure losing its majestic towering presence with every swing of the axe.

-The more she thought about it, felt about it, the clearer a new perspective began to emerge.
+But the more she thought about it, felt about it, the clearer a new perspective began to emerge.
 Despite being chopped down it still seemed to have a purpose, perhaps a new purpose.
 A sense that would prove true within a moment of the grand tree timbering over and hitting the ground at their feet.

 The ripple of energy echoing throughout their beings held the ability to transport the two ahead in time, to a montage of sorts, the massive trunk being stripped of its bark, cut into sections and reassembled in a way that began to form a rectangular box.